Some times there are so real sympathies as meeting for the first time we seem to find ourselves. – Alfred de Musset

 by Arzu Gedikli, June 2017

-In October 2016, Nicole Hanley from the American University of Paris wrote an article about Paris for Her, and I read this text again in January 2017.
+In October 2016, Nicole Hanley from the American University of Paris wrote an article about A City for Her, and I read this text again in January 2017.
 I was impressed by the number of members the group reached – over 1000 members!

 When I went to check the figures, and I was even more surprised.
-The real number was in fact 1500 members on the Paris for Her website and 2400 members on Meetup.
+The real number was in fact 1500 members on the A City for Her website and 2400 members on Meetup.

 Within a matter of months, the figures increased.

-I shouldn’t be surprised – it is Paris for Her, it is ours, and we are a lot of women out there.
+I shouldn’t be surprised – it is A City for Her, it is ours, and we are a lot of women out there.

 Meeting women from all over the world in Paris is a real chance.